brokolja/lovedoc/README.md

 lovedoc [REMOTEURL|Required] [LOCALPORT|Required] [DIRECTORY|Optional]
 ```

-REMOTEURL: Full url of the livesite to work on
+REMOTEURL: Url/Domain of the live-site to work on (no subfolders, you can navigate the proxied site)

-LOCALPORT: Local port to proxy the livesite
+LOCALPORT: Local port to proxy the live-site to

 DIRECTORY: Local directory to serve files from.
 Without / at begin and end.
 Default: cwd